-- (1) "FOR" each of the director nominees; and - (2) "FOR" the ratification of our independent registered public accounting firm for 2012.
+- 1. "FOR" each of the director nominees; - 2.
+"FOR" the ratification of our independent registered public accounting firm for 2013; - 3.
+"FOR" the approval of the compensation of our named executive officers; and - 4.
+"EVERY YEAR" as the frequency for future advisory votes on executive compensation.